Decide if black windows are the right fit for you.

 - Soft staining brush

-5. Stain.
+Step 6.
+Stain.
 Evenly apply your stain based on the stain manufacturer's recommendation.
 Multiple coats may be necessary to get your desired color.
+Using a liberal coat is a quick and effective way to saturate the wood with stain.

-6. Finish.
-Finish by applying an appropriate amount of finish coat(s) based on the manufacturer's instructions.
+Step 7.
+Finish.
+Finish by applying an appropriate amount of oil-based wood varnish b on the manufacturer's instructions.
 Multiple coats may be necessary to get your desired look and performance.

 You May Also Like